Stop measuring for reporting.

 Use this in 15 minutes

-π Pick one metric you already track (velocity, cycle time, NPS, whatever).
+- Pick one metric you already track

-Download the tools.
+Download the resources.

 Free.
 No email required.